Search for people, departments, or email addresses.

 In addition to UC Santa Cruz's Excellence in Teaching Award, I've won grants and fellowships from the Ford Foundation, the Mellon Foundation, UC Online, and the Center for Advanced Study in the Behavioral Sciences at Stanford University.

-I'm a first-generation college graduate and have a PhD in ethnic studies and a BA in English from the University of California, Berkeley.
+A first-generation college graduate, I have a PhD in ethnic studies and a BA in English from the University of California, Berkeley.

 For my CV and more information about me and my work, please visit my website.